bio-phys/DiffusionMLE/README.md

 ### Homogeneous data

-Assuming that the data is homogeneous, we can estimate the parameters `a2` and `σ2` using the `MLE_estimator` function:
+Assuming that the data are homogeneous, we can estimate the parameters `a2` and `σ2` using the `MLE_estimator` function:
 ```julia
 using DiffusionMLE